qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-deep-learning-review.md

 *My Comments*:

-* This was a ground breaking contribution but state of the art has improved a lot by now though.
+* This was an important contribution but state of the art has improved a lot by now though.

 <a name="segnet"></a>